ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/create_db.md

-# Creating a database - Getting started
+# Creating a database: Getting started

 Detailed information about databases can be found in the article [Terms and definitions - Database](../../concepts/databases.md#database) in the "Concepts" section.